ropensci/tidyhydat/cran-comments.md

   Laura DeCicco [rev] (Reviewed for rOpenSci): rev

 * I am seeking to give reviewer credit to these folks

-One NOTE:
-* Debian Linux, R-devel, GCC (debian-gcc-devel)
-* Ubuntu Linux 16.04 LTS, R-devel, GCC
-    * checking dependencies in R code ...
-NOTE
-    Failed to create bus connection: No such file or directory

-I think this is an r-hub issue rather than a tidyhydat issue

 ## Downstream dependencies